Site Map

 The Before and After Section

-Antique trunk restoration service
+black trunk before restoration

-OK, yes, it's waterproof, but smells like a tar pit and looks weird.
+The black covering on this beauty had been painted with melted rubber.
+OK, yes, it’s waterproof, but smells like a tar pit and looks weird.

 An MM Secors Wall Trunk from an abusive home